VedAstro/VedAstro/README.md

 "It must be noted that when passing through the first 10 degrees of a sign, Mars and the Sun produce results."

-- It's intepreted that Vendha is an obstruction and not a reversal of the Gochara results So as for now the design is that if a vedha is present than the result is simply nullified.
+- It's interpreted that Vendha is an obstruction and not a reversal of the Gochara results So as for now the design is that if a vedha is present than the result is simply nullified.

 - In Horoscope predictions methods have "time" & "person" arguments available,